-Accelerating Student Achievement, Future Ready Students, Great Teachers and Leaders, Engaged Community and Efficient & Effective Operations.
-Increases in the cost of school-based personnel included a 1.5% salary step where applicable, and a one-time bonus of \$1,500 per full-time employee.
-Step increases are calculated annually based on years of service in accordance with the contract with the educational association.
-Instructional positions are being added this year to increase the number of regular classroom teachers, visual arts teachers, special education teachers and assistants.
-Support positions are being added this year for instructional coaching, literacy intervention, school counseling and college/career access.
-With over 80% of School District funds being spent on personnel, the District closely aligns its staffing levels with the State's Basic Education Program and class size mandates.
+Expenditure budgets were aligned with the HCDE's five strategic goals - Accelerating Student Achievement, Future Ready Students, Great Teachers and Leaders, Engaged Community, and Efficient & Effective Operations.
+Instructional positions are being added this year due to the anticipated opening of new schools and adding required ESL positions.
+With over 80% of HCDE funds being spent on personnel, HCDE closely aligns its staffing levels with the State's Basic Education Program and class size mandates.